gvwilson/thirdbit/src/fiction/in-heck/index.md

 Someone or something had painted an incongruous smile on it ages ago.
 A few drips of paint,
 long since dried,
-looked a little too much like fangs for comfort.
+looked too much like fangs for comfort.

 "You are here for a fitting, yes?
 For a disguise?